-Brussels Sprouts are a Thanksgiving mainstay, and they’re great for your health because they are members of the cancer-fighting cruciferous family and are packed with vitamins and minerals.
+Brussels Sprouts are a Thanksgiving mainstay, which is great as they’re members of the cancer-fighting cruciferous family and are packed with vitamins and minerals.
 Brussels sprouts are one of the best sources of vitamin C in the plant kingdom.
 They are also high in vitamin K which helps to support immune function and eye function.
 Brussels sprouts are also an excellent source of fiber which helps keep our gut microbiome healthy and supports a healthy immune system.
-Chop them up raw for a tender slaw like this Brussels Sprout & Apple Slaw, sauté them for a neutropenic diet-friendly dish with this Brussels Sprouts with Pecans & Dried Cherries dish, or make this Walnut and Onion Brussels Sprouts roast for a simple, classic and hearty side.
+Chop them up raw for a tender slaw like this Brussels Sprout & Apple Slaw, sauté them as we’ve done here with this Brussels Sprouts with Pecans & Dried Cherries dish, or make this Walnut & Onion Brussels Sprouts roast for a simple, classic, and hearty side.

-Potatoes are highly versatile root vegetables.
-They are sadly underrated for their health benefits because they are so often fried in hot oil, but eating roasted or mashed potatoes is a great way to get healthy fiber (especially if you leave the skins on).
+Potatoes are a highly versatile root vegetable.
+Unfortunately, they are sadly underrated for their health benefits because they are so often fried in hot oil, but roasted or mashed potatoes are a great way to get healthy fiber (especially if you leave the skins on).
 They’re also rich in vitamin C and DNA-supporting folate.
-Try our simple Olive Oil Mashed Potatoes with Garlic for a basic side dish, or try your hand at the Cumin or Parsley Mashed Potatoes for a more exotic palette.
+Try these simple Olive Oil Mashed Potatoes with Garlic for a basic side dish, or try your hand at our Cumin or Parsley Mashed Potatoes for a more of a flavor punch.
 Also, don’t forget about fiber-rich sweet potatoes.
 No need to peel these bright orange spuds, just wash them well because the skins have lots of fiber along with vitamins and minerals.
 1 cup of baked sweet provides 24% of your daily requirement for fiber and they are specifically a rich source of vitamins C & K and B vitamins, along with beta carotene.
-Our recipe for Mashed Yams with Crispy Maple Shallots is a healthy and delectable spin on the classic sweet potato recipe, without the unhealthy marshmallows!
-For something different, try the Apple Potato Bake, an easy vegetarian interpretation of a classic English dish.
+Our recipe for Mashed Yams with Crispy Maple Shallots is a healthy spin on the classic sweet potato recipe or for something different, try this Apple Potato Bake, an easy vegetarian interpretation of the classic English dish.

-Green Beans are so comforting, and are a very good source of manganese, vitamins K, C, and B2, dietary fiber and folate.
-Try this elegant and flavorful Green Bean & Mushroom Sauté, or for a simple and easy option, make these Steamed Green Beans which can be a lovely respite from all the other over-the-top dishes.
+Green Beans are so comforting and are a very good source of manganese, vitamins K, C, and B2, dietary fiber, and folate.
+Try this elegant and flavorful Green Bean & Mushroom Sauté, or for a simple option, make these Steamed Green Beans which can be a lovely respite from all the other over-the-top dishes.

 Pumpkins and Squash